QuyLe-Minh/DSAtestcase/README.md

 outfile.open("got" + to_string(testcase) + ".txt"); //don't forget to close at the end of the function
 ```
 - Replace all **cout** in result.cpp file to  **outfile**.
 For example, instead of *cout << "Empty\n;* change to *outfile << "Empty\n"*.
 - Finally, run main.cpp to get all the "got.txt" file.
+If you already have it, skip this step.
 # Compile
 - ASan is a powerful tool to check memory leak of your program and tt works really well on Linux.
 You can read documentations of how to install it.
 - (Optional) For checking memory leak, first change directory to your folder, then run the command below, in here I'm using clang compiler: